kwaldenphd/searching/README.md

 1. Open a new Python file in Geany to build a basic linear search algorithm.

 2. The linear search algorithm we will build in Python will include the following steps or elements:
-  * a. define an array with a list of items
+  * define an array with a list of items
-  * b. define an `x` value to search for
+  * define an `x` value to search for
-  * c. use some kind of `for` loop to interate through the values in the array
+  * use some kind of `for` loop to interate through the values in the array
-  * d. output the position of `x` if `x` is present in the array
+  * output the position of `x` if `x` is present in the array
-  * e. output some kind of message if `x` is not present in the array
+  * output some kind of message if `x` is not present in the array

 <blockquote>Q3: Based on our previous work in Python, how would you approach writing this program?
 What elements are you not sure how to structure?</blockquote>